Special Collections Resources

 This collection contains over 3,000 interviews on many topics of local, regional, and national interest.
 Almost the entirety of the collection was produced by the Oral History Research Office of the University of Memphis’ History Department.
 Transcripts with releases can be found on the library’s Internet Archive site.

-The Department of Preservation and Special Collections has over 1,000 maps housed in its collection.
+The Special Collections Department has over 1,000 maps.
 A portion of the maps are available through our online catalog and all maps can be found through the department’s map card catalog.

 The National African American Photographic Archive is one of the oldest digitized collections at the University of Memphis Libraries.
 The collection features images of the African American experience in the Mid-South and beyond.

 This is a collection of digitized materials owned by the University of Memphis Libraries.
 It includes select materials from our Oral History holdings and other university publications including, school bulletins, annuals, and graduation programs.
 The Internet Archive is the digital repository for Lambuth University holdings owned by the University of Memphis Libraries.

 These collections are made up of materials that have been digitized from Preservation and Special Collections’ holdings.
 They cover topics of regional interest such as landmarks, local music, and African American history, community and culture.